xelatihy/yocto-gl/docs/yocto/yocto_scene.md

 The emission texture is an HDR environment map stored in a LatLon parametrization.

-**Subdivs**, represented as `scene_subdiv, support tesselation and displacement mapping.
+**Subdivs**, represented as `scene_subdiv`, support tesselation and displacement mapping.
 Subdivs are represented as facee-varying shapes.
 Subdivs specify a level of subdivision and can be subdivide elements either linearly or using Catmull-Clark subdivision.
-Shapes also support displacement by specifying both a displacement texture and a displacement amount.
+Subdivs also support displacement by specifying both a displacement texture and a displacement amount.
 Differently from most systems, in Yocto/Scene displacement is specified in the shape and not the material.
 Subdivs only support tesselation to shapes, but do not directly support additional evaluation of properties.